Your live guide to Amazon’s early Prime Day deals

-Amazon Prime Day 2022 – live: Sneak preview of deals announced as early offers continue to land

-From kitchen appliances to Nintendo Switch consoles, follow along for the hottest discounts and latest news
+The Echo dot discounts have finally landed – follow along for all the hottest offers

-Calling all bargain-hunters: Amazon Prime Day 2022 is less than a week away – taking place between 12 and 13 July.
+Calling all bargain-hunters: Amazon Prime Day 2022 is just four days away – taking place between 12 and 13 July.

 The two-day sale event sees huge savings across tech, home and kitchen appliances, alcohol, gaming, laptops, TVs and so much more.
 As well as huge discounts on big-name brands, including Apple, Samsung, KitchenAid, Shark, and Rimmel.
 And luckily, early deals kicked off on 21 June and continue to roll in.

-With just days to go, Amazon has confirmed a series of sneak preview deals across categories including Amazon devices, kitchen appliances, gaming, and more that you can expect on the big day (more on that later).
-And in even better news, it has announced it will be doubling donations to your chosen charity through AmazonSmile for purchases made during the shopping bonanza.
+With just days to go, Amazon has officially kicked off its discounts on its own-brand devices, from Echo dot smart speakers to Fire tablets and more.
+Yesterday, it also confirmed a series of sneak preview deals across categories including kitchen appliances, gaming, tech, and more that you can expect on the big day.
+The online giant also announced it will be doubling donations to your chosen charity through AmazonSmile for purchases made during the shopping bonanza.

 Prime Day can feel overwhelming, but we’re on hand to help as your very own personal shoppers.
 Aside from our dedicated deal guides, our live coverage provides you with the best discounts, unrivalled savings, and expert advice on navigating the sale.